researchmm/TTVSR/README.md

 4. The training results are saved in `./ttvsr_reds4` and `./ttvsr_vimeo90k` (also can be set by modifying "work_dir" in `configs/TTVSR_reds4.py` and `configs/TTVSR_vimeo90k.py`)

 ## Citation
+If you find the code and pre-trained models useful for your research, please consider citing our paper. :blush:
 ```
 @InProceedings{liu2022learning,
 author = {Liu, Chengxu and Yang, Huan and Fu, Jianlong and Qian, Xueming},